Kemerd/wheretf_website/app_description.md

 AI remembers every placement, so even if you vaguely remember storing something in “the workshop,” it can suggest precise locations.
 🧠 Behavioral Tracking & Smart Predictions
 AI learns your storage habits over time and suggests likely locations based on your past behavior.
-Example: If you frequently store measuring tape in the toolbox, but one day you leave it on the workbench, WhereTF.ai predicts where you last had it.
+Example: If you frequently store measuring tape in the toolbox, but one day you leave it on the workbench, mixmate.ai predicts where you last had it.
 Uses historical location data to improve accuracy over time.
 🔄 Real-Time Object Movement Tracking
 Whenever you move an item, AI logs the movement in its database.